 The move to the Clyde in 1906

-It became increasingly clear to Yarrow that an entirely new location for the shipyard was required if they were to continue their success and expansion.
-The capacity of the London Yard was now too small and there appeared to be many good arguments for moving elsewhere including the requirement to be nearer to a source of raw materials, coal and steel.
+It became increasingly clear to Yarrow and Company that an entirely new location for the shipyard was required if they were to continue their success and expansion.
+The capacity of the London Yard was now too small and there appeared to be many good arguments for moving elsewhere, including the requirement to be nearer to a source of raw materials, coal and steel.

-The Directors had also identified that labour rates were growing considerably in London and that the employees were becoming less flexible in what the workforce would accept.
-The industrial heart of the East End was being dominated by the need for shipping as London grew into a significant world port.
+The Directors had also identified that labour rates were growing out of all proportion in London and that their employees were becoming less flexible in what the workforce would accept.
+The agreed that the industrial heart of the East End was being dominated by the increasing need for merchant shipping as London grew into a significant world port.

-A great many possible new homes were considered but after taking everything into account, it was decided that a move to Scotstoun, on the North Bank of the Clyde and only a few miles downstream from Glasgow and appeared to have not only the existing skills in shipbuilding, it had a wealth of manpower willing to learn and adopt modern shipbuilding techniques.
+A great many possible new locations were considered including the south coast but after taking everything into account, it was decided that a move to Scotstoun, on the North Bank of the Clyde.
+It was only a few miles downstream from Glasgow and appeared to have not only the existing skills in shipbuilding, it had a wealth of manpower willing to learn and adopt modern shipbuilding techniques.

-Two acres were bought at £50 per acre, half the London price per acre and between 4,000 and 5,000 tons of material and equipment were moved by daily trainloads of forty to fifty wagons.
-A number of the employees relocated to Glasgow, being joined by freshly recruited and keen locals.
-The contract to take over the land on the new site in Scotstoun was signed on 24th February 1906 and the first destroyer was launched on the Clyde on 14th July 1908 (a Para Class Brazillian Navy Destroyer).
+Two acres of land were bought at £50 per acre, half the London price.
+Next came the move itself and between 4,000 and 5,000 tons of material and equipment were transported daily by trainloads of forty to fifty wagons.
+A number of the employees also relocated to Glasgow, being joined by freshly recruited and keen locals.
+The contract to take over the land on the new site in Scotstoun was signed on 24th February 1906 and the first destroyer was launched on the Clyde on 14th July 1908 (a Para Class Brazilian Navy Destroyer).

-The former London Yard had many subsequent uses including a pickle factory and the manufacture of Mulberry Harbour units during WW2 as well as barge repair.
+The former London Yard has had many subsequent uses including a pickle factory, the manufacture of Mulberry Harbour units during WW2 and a barge repair facility.
 Nowadays the site is predominantly housing and virtually all traces of major shipbuilding have disappeared.

 |1859||Civil & Mechanical Engineers Society|